 - Alimony: Paid or received

 - Notices: IRS, state tax, health insurance marketplace or anything that says, "IMPORTANT TAX DOCUMENT"

-Please have all documents ready at the time of your visit.
+Please have all documents ready at the time of your appointment.
 For questions or more information please visit the United Way of Greater Richmond & Petersburg website.

 Tax-aide is a free tax service provided by the IRS and administered by AARP.
 All volunteer tax preparers are certified by passing an IRS exam.
 This program is open to all ages and taxpayers are not required to be AARP members.